How Much Do You Pay For Therapy?

 Source: pixabay.com

-Depression symptoms can vary from mild depression to severe and can include: feeling sad or having a depressed mood, loss of interest or pleasure in activities once enjoyed, changes in appetite, weight loss or weight gain unrelated to a healthy diet, trouble sleeping or sleeping too much, loss of energy or increased fatigue, and increase in purposeless physical activity.
+Recognizing the symptoms of depression, experienced by many people, can vary from mild depression to severe is crucial for understanding one’s mental health.
+Can include: feeling sad or having a depressed mood, loss of interest or pleasure in activities once enjoyed, changes in appetite, weight loss or weight gain unrelated to a healthy diet, trouble sleeping or sleeping too much, loss of energy or increased fatigue, and increase in purposeless physical activity.

 Honestly, it is a sad process of coping with depression.
 Unfortunately, most individuals struggle mentally and emotionally in silence because of their shame about their depressing situation.
 But it is not entirely because they do not want to seek help, but because they find it difficult to do.
 There is the fear of being seen as a burden.
 There is the thought of getting misunderstood and invalidated.